 3. Late Payments Are Not Created Equal

-Fundamentally, both FICO and Vantage look at accounts having a history of late payments in similar ways, particularly in terms of:
+Fundamentally, both look at accounts with a history of late payments in similar ways, particularly in terms of:

 - Recency: How long ago the most recent late payment occurred.